Cerebral atrophy: Reversibility of cerebral atrophy

-While most cerebral atrophy is said to be irreversible, recent studies that show this is not always the case.
+While most cerebral atrophy is said to be irreversible, there are recent studies that show this is not always the case.
 A child who was treated with ACTH originally showed atrophy, but four months after treatment the brain was seemingly normal again.

 As previously mentioned, chronic alcoholism is known to be associated with significant brain damage.
 The pronounced shrinkage in the frontal lobes and cerebellum of alcoholics correlates with serious impairments in executive and psychomotor functions.
 However, longitudinal studies suggest that some of these brain damages are partially reversible with abstinence.
 In response to drinking cessation, bodies of gray and white matter including the cerebral cortex, the limbic system (amygdala, hippocampus, thalamus), the cerebellum, and the brainstem all showed a general increase in brain volume.
 Similarly, ventricular enlargement—which reflects atrophy of surrounding brain regions—is also reduced in abstinent alcoholics.
 Following extended sobriety, the volume of the lateral and third ventricles was decreased, and abstainers showed an improvement in working memory and balance.
 Finally, evidence for the recovery of brain volume with continued sobriety is supported by the improvement in neuropsychological performance.
 Compared to the control participants, abstinent alcoholic patients scored significantly better on tests measuring cognitive, sensory, and motor functions including abstract reasoning, memory, visuospatial ability, and gait and balance.
 That being said, while short-term abstinence suffices to produce structural and functional recovery, some alcohol-induced brain changes may persist even after long-term sobriety.